Frequently Asked Questions

 You must maintain your Class 1 Medical Certificate to remain a member of the MBF, regardless of your current employment status.
 A valid commercial pilot’s licence is also required by those who are employed and either actively piloting or stood down (so that they are ready, willing and able to resume piloting activities).
 When completing your Renewal, you will not be able to enter your last examination date if it is over 12 months ago and you are exercising the CASA 6 month extension.
 Instead please enter the date 01/01/2020 in this field.

-- If I get a job air piloting one day a week, does that meet MBF membership requirements for income?
+- If I gain employment air piloting one day a week, does that meet MBF membership requirements for income?

-Yes, if that is your principle source of income.
+If that is your principle source of income, yes.

 - Can I put my cover on ‘hold’ until I return to piloting?